AQUARIUM OR POND ULTRAVIOLET STERILIZATION

 Please click to enlarge for a better view.

-This of course is a simplification, so please read the ENTIRE article along with cited references for a better understanding so as to make a more educated decision of whether a true high dwell time UV Sterilizer is for you or maybe just a Clarifier or nothing at all!
+This of course is a simplification, so please read the ENTIRE article along with cited references for a better understanding so as to make a more educated decision of whether a true high dwell time level 1 or 2 capable UV Sterilizer is for you or maybe just a basic Clarifier or nothing at all!

 A Little Background: